 The district of Wedding is not up and coming; it’s been here a long time.
 The former workers’ district of Wedding has now become a true pearl in Berlin’s urban landscape.
 However, for many tourists this neighbourhood is still a blank page.
 For example, the Gerichtshöfe court on Gerichtstraße.
 This area encompasses 6 courtyards, and features art studios, restaurants, bars and some truly impressive architecture.

 Berlin is the graffiti and street art capital of Europe.
 Probably the most famous graffiti wall in Berlin is the East Side Gallery.
 Everyone is familiar with this attraction.
-But there are also other lesser-known, harder to find, so-called „Halls of Fame´ where famous artists have immortalised themselves in picture form.
+But there are also other less known "Halls of Fame" where famous artists have immortalised themselves in picture form.
 Berlin’s urban landscape is characterised by the distinctive marks left by celebrated and unknown street artists.
 You just have to keep your eyes open or choose to be guided by people who know their way round.

 Basketball court with outsized artwork